Sarawak State Legislative Assembly: Eligibility

 Membership in the Assembly is restricted to Malaysian citizens residing in Sarawak who are at least 21 years old.
 However, an eligible person may also be temporarily disqualified from election or the membership in several ways.

 A person may not sit in the Assembly if they are "of unsound mind" – this has not been tested in recent times.
 A person is also ineligible while they are an undischarged bankrupt or are holding an office of profit (besides that of a native chief).

 A person who has failed to formally lodge a return of election expenses in relation to an election for the Assembly or either chamber of Parliament, or was convicted of an offence anywhere in Malaysia and was sentenced to imprisonment for at least one year or fined at least 2000 Malaysian ringgit and has not been pardoned, or resigned from this Assembly or the Assembly of any other state, are disqualified from the membership for five years from that event (in the case of imprisonment, the disqualification persists until five years after the person is released from custody).
 The Governor, with the consent of the Chief Minister by convention, may remove the disqualification for the former two.

 A person may be disqualified if they have been previously convicted of an electoral offence with respect to elections for the Assembly or Parliament.
 There is no mechanism to restore eligibility once disqualified under this clause.
 A person may also be disqualified for voluntarily acquiring or exercising the rights of citizenship in another country – Malaysian citizenship may be lost for doing so as multiple citizenship is not recognised.

-An MLA is disqualified from the remainder of an Assembly term if they resigned from the political party that they stood for in the previous election and had voluntarily undertook to the Speaker that they would not do so.
+An MLA is disqualified from the remainder of an Assembly term if they resigned from the political party that they stood for in the previous election and had voluntarily undertook to the speaker that they would not do so.

 Members may concurrently hold membership in both the Assembly and Parliament – they are not required to resign from either legislature.

+Number of seats and redelineation

+Redelineation in Sarawak refers to the periodic review and revision of electoral boundaries for state constituencies in the DUNS.
+Conducted by the Election Commission of Malaysia (EC) under Article 113 and the Thirteenth Schedule of the Federal Constitution, redelineation occurs at intervals of not less than eight years, or following an amendment altering the number of elected members.
+Under the Dewan Undangan Negeri (Composition of Membership) Ordinance 2025 (Cap.
+89), the total number of state constituencies was expanded from 82 to 99 seats, prompting the EC to initiate Sarawak's 7th redelineation exercise.